CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 Unity very simply, is a game engine.
 It is capable of both 2D and 3D games and chances are you have probably played a game made with the engine.
 If for whatever reason you have not tried it out yet, I would seriously recommend giving it a go and seeing what you can create!

 ## Questions

+### I have an error!
+If you encounter any problems while following this guide, create an 'Issue' on this repository and I will try and respond as soon as posssible.
+With any luck it will be something simple that we can sort in a few minutes.

+### I have a suggestion!
+Suggestion are always welcome!
+Please create an 'Issue' clearly stating what you think could be improved.

 ### I use LFS, will this work with LFS?
 This post does not currently go over Git LFS but I believe there is a plugin within Jenkins that you could install and use to ensure the checkout is done with LFS.